 If you aren't a huge fan of over-the-top Halloween decorations, keep it simple with gourds, pumpkins and straw.
 It's still got that festive feeling, and you aren't staring down skeletons for a month.

 Make a Cave-Like Entrance

-It’s easy to make your porch a spooky cave where bats dwell with this cobweb banner spotted over at The Crafting Chicks.
+It’s easy to make your porch a spooky cave where bats dwell like this cobweb banner we spotted over at The Crafting Chicks.
 We love how it’s sweet enough to not scare off tiny trick-or-treaters.

 Milk Carton Luminaries

 Better start saving your milk jugs (and ask your friends!) now to make your own Spirit Jugs like the ones from Eighteen 25.

 These stackable pumpkins look amazing, add a funky vibe to your front porch, and are surprisingly easy to make—especially when you follow the tutorial we found over at Brit + Co.
 It’s also a decoration idea that’ll last for years and can be used both inside and out.

 Dead & Breakfast Sign

 How clever is this Dead & Breakfast sign from Confessions of a Serial DIYer?
 It's the perfect addition to your haunted home.

 Easy Floating Ghosts